openhoat/hid-handler/README.md

 - mouse     : generates clicks, wheel clicks and move events
 - touchpad  : generates clicks and move events

-The 'type' property of a supported device should match an available event handler class name to lower case and without the word 'Event'. (example : 'KeyboardEvent' class matches type 'keyboard')
+The 'type' property of a supported device should match available event handler class names to lower case and without the word 'Event'. (example : 'KeyboardEvent' class matches type 'keyboard')

+If type is an object each key should be an interface index (0, 1, ...) else if type is a string it defines only the type of the first interface (0).

 Available default values for 'type' are : keyboard, numpad, mouse, touchpad, generic (defaults).